shiva/parsegen/README.md

 # parsegen

 Parser generator for various things.
-A react app
+A sample react app